Quantitative Gaussian Approximation of Randomly Initialized Deep Neural Networks: Notation

 \subsection{Wasserstein distance}

 We recall without proof basic facts about the Wasserstein distance, referring to any monograph such as \cite{villani2009optimal, ambrosio2014metric, peyre2019computational, santambrogio2015optimal} for details.
 Let $S$ be finite.
-The quadratic Wasserstein distance between two probabilities $p$, $q$ on $\R^S$ is defined as
+The quadratic Wasserstein distance between two probability measures $p$, $q$ on $\R^S$ is defined as

-where the infimum runs over all the random variables (jointly defined on some probability space) with marginals $p$ and $q$.
+where the infimum runs over all the random variables $X$, $Y$ (jointly defined on some probability space) with marginal laws $p = \mathbb{P}_X$ and $q=\mathbb{P}_Y$.
 For simplicity, we allow for a slight abuse of notation and often write $\W_2(X,Y)$ instead of $\W_2(\mathbb{P}_X, \mathbb{P}_Y)$, when we consider two random variables $X$, $Y$ with values on $\R^S$.
 In particular, it holds